swkim95/dual-readout_TB/README.md

 - In this exercise, we'll use `TBdwc.cc` script in `/dual-readout_TB/analysis`

-- Detailed instructions are available in `TBdwc.cc` script itself and [in this pdf](https://twiki.cern.ch/twiki/pub/DREAM/DwcCalibration/DWC_calibration.pdf)
+- Detailed instructions are available in `TBdwc.cc` script itself and [in this pdf](https://twiki.cern.ch/twiki/pub/DREAM/DwcCalibration/DWC_calibration.pdf).
+Please open the code and follow instructions in it to solve the problem!

 - After filling all your answers in `TBdwc.cc`, compile it and run it to save DWC plots
     ```sh